Azure/Industrial-IoT/docs/deploy/howto-deploy-helm.md

   Industrial IoT Platform microservices.
 - `0.3.2` version of `azure-industrial-iot` Helm chart to deploy `2.7.206` version of Azure Industrial IoT Platform microservices.
-- `0.4.0` version of `azure-industrial-iot` Helm chart to deploy `2.8` version of Azure Industrial IoT Platform microservices.
+- `0.4.0` version of `azure-industrial-iot` Helm chart to deploy `2.8.0` version of Azure Industrial IoT Platform microservices.
+- `0.4.1` version of `azure-industrial-iot` Helm chart to deploy `2.8.1` version of Azure Industrial IoT Platform microservices.

 ## Installing The Chart